Janislav/nexiles.git.flow/docs/using-gitflow.rst

 ---------------

 Now we have a problem!
-The customer calls us and say that his version of the hello word site is brick!
+The customer calls us and say that his version of the hello world site is brick!
-We forgott to close the head tag and now the site is just empty..... damm!
+We forgot to close the head tag and now the site is just empty..... damn!